d3christ/spanwiki/wiki/contributing.md

 3. Make all the local changes you'll need.
 4. Add any new files with `git add *`
-5. Commit your changes (save them locally, but not online): `git commit -am "Include a description here." `
+5. Commit your changes (save them locally, but not online): `git commit -am "Include a description here." ` 5.5 do a `git pull`, since things may have changed on the server since you started editing.
+If you see that there are now conflicts, [fix them like so](https://stackoverflow.com/questions/161813/how-to-resolve-merge-conflicts-in-git)
 6. Push your changes (you have to commit first) `git push origin master`